nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * After every command, Duke calls `Storage.write(Ingredient)`, then `Storage.write(Dish)`.
   * This method in the `Storage` class is responsible for writing to the respective text file depending on the mode.
-* `Storage.write()` will access the respective text file and save to It's respective save format.
+* `Storage.write()` will access the respective text file and save to its respective save format.

 * ❕ **Save Formats:**